Selected Publications

 Visualization of Digital Archaeological Collections

-ODATE: Open Digital Archaeology Textbook Environment
+ODATE Open Digital Archaeology Textbook Environment

 ODATE is an e-textbook project funded by the Province of Ontario’s eCampus Ontario Open Content Initiative.
 Digital archaeology encourages innovative and critical use of open access data and the development of digital tools that facilitate linkages and analysis across varied digital sources.
-Led by Dr Shawn Graham (Carleton University), this e-textbook was prepared to promote digital methods and practices in archaeology and to facilitate learning in, and through a digital environment.

 Northern Kerala Archaeology Project